 - A severe imbalance of potassium or magnesium

 Without immediate treatment, ventricular fibrillation can cause death within minutes.
 The condition's rapid, erratic heartbeats cause the heart to abruptly stop pumping blood to the body.
-Your blood pressure drops suddenly and significantly.
-The longer the body lacks blood, the greater the risk of damage to your brain and other organs.
+Blood pressure drops suddenly and significantly.
+The longer the body lacks blood, the greater the risk of damage to the brain and other organs.

 Ventricular fibrillation is the most frequent cause of sudden cardiac death.
-The risk of other long-term complications depends on how fast you receive treatment.
+The risk of other long-term complications depends on how fast treatment is received.